Every family with a baby or child aged 0 to 5 are offered the universal element of the Healthy Child Programme.

 All health visitors are qualified nurses and/or midwives and have taken additional specialist training in order to be able to provide the most appropriate support to families with pre-school children.
 Health visitors are also able to signpost families to other relevant services.

 Community nursery nurses

 Community nursery nurses also work alongside health visitors.
-Nursery nurses deliver weaning groups and have one to one contacts with families when supporting with specific difficulties such as behaviour or sleep.
+Nursery nurses deliver introducing solid food groups and have one to one contacts with families when supporting with specific difficulties such as behaviour or sleep.